-Class A Shares may be subject to an initial sales charge of up to 5% of the amount subscribed.
-The sales charge may be waived in whole or in part by the Distribution Agent either for individual Shareholders or a group of Shareholders.
+Class A Shares are available for retail investors where the Funds are registered or where otherwise permissible.
+Class A Shares may be subject to an initial sales charge of up to 5% of the amount subscribed which may be deducted by or paid to the intermediary.
+The sales charge may be waived in whole or in part by the intermediary either for individual Shareholders or a group of Shareholders.
 The balance of the amount subscribed after the deduction of any applicable sales charge will then be applied to the purchase of Shares in the relevant Fund.
-Purchases of Class A Shares are not subject to a CDSC.
+A portion of the ongoing management fee for Class A Shares may be paid to intermediaries and/or platforms.
+Such payments will only be made in compliance with MiFID II in the European Union or any other applicable legislation.